Jalday2/TProject/README.md

 Thalassa run with some python

 This program runs thalassa using python and can run it multiple times depending on how many inputs you put inside the text files inside the multpileInputs folder.
-It also converts the outputs in numpy arrays and exports them to excel
+It also converts the outputs in numpy arrays and exports them to excel files inside the out folder

 To get it running run